udohsolomon/minimal-mistakes/_posts/2018-01-01-gaussian-processes-from-ground-up.md

 ---

 As a researcher, I have the habit of learning new and interesting things.
 Most times these things turn out to become very useful one way or the other.
-Recently, I found myself in this rabbit hole of **Gaussian processes**
+Recently, I found myself in this rabbit hole of **Gaussian processes**.

 A common applied statistics task involves building regression models to characterize non-linear relationships between variables.
 It is possible to fit such models by assuming a particular non-linear functional form, such as a sinusoidal, exponential, or polynomial function, to describe one variable's response to the variation in another.
 Unless this relationship is obvious from the outset, however, it involves possibly extensive model selection procedures to ensure the most appropriate model is retained.